 Behavior Based Interviewing

-The ideal way to respond to a behavior-based question is by using the STAR technique as outlined below:
+The ideal way to respond to a behavior-based question is by using the STAR technique:

 Sample STAR story:

-Advertising revenue was falling off for my college newspaper, the Daily Kent Stater, and a large number of long-term advertisers were not renewing contracts.
+Advertising revenue was falling off for my college newspaper and a large number of long-term advertisers were not renewing contracts.

 My goal was to secure contracts with as many former and new advertisers as possible to generate more advertising revenue.

-I designed a new promotional packet to go with the rating sheet and compared the benefits of Stater circulation with other advertising medium in the area.
-I also arranged for a College of Business Administration professor to conduct a special training session about selling strategies for the newspaper's account executives.
+I designed a new promotional packet to go with the rating sheet and compared the benefits of the newspaper's circulation with other advertising medium in the area.
+I also arranged for a professor to conduct a special training session about selling strategies for the newspaper's account executives.

 We signed contracts with 15 former advertisers for daily ads and five for special supplement ads.
 Also, the paper increased the number of new advertisers by 20 percent over the same period last year.

-Be prepared to provide examples of occasions when results were not as expected and for questions asking for more detail than you've already given.
+- Be prepared to provide examples of occasions when results were not as expected, or you dealt with a situation that started out negatively but either ended positively or you made the best of the outcome.
 The skilled interviewer will probe your skill in handling failure as well as success.

-Identify three to five top selling points--attributes that set you apart from other candidates--and be sure you point them out during the interview.
+- Identify three to five top selling points/attributes that set you apart from other candidates and be sure to point them out during the interview.